Mikejo5000/vsts-docs-pr/docs/work/scale/set-team-defaults.md

 You activate sprints for each team from the admin pages for each team context.
 The steps differ slightly depending on your platform.

+<a id="default_path">  </a>
+###Backlog iteration versus default iteration

+For TFS platforms, the default iteration is the same as the backlog iteration.
+The one value selected both filters items that appear on the team's backlogs and boards, and is assigned to work items created from the team context.

+For Team Services, teams can now set a default iteration different from the backlog iteration.
+The backlog iteration determines which items appear on the team's backlogs and boards.
+And, the default iteration determines what value is assigned to work items created from the team context.

+For both platforms, all work items that you create from your team context are automatically assigned both the team's default area path and default iteration path.

+You navigate to your team context from the top navigation bar.

 <a id="activate-team-services">  </a>
 ### For Team Services